tayyebisrarlds/comp2850-minimal-solution/portfolio/submission-template-(minerva).md

 **Summary**: 14/20 pass, 6/20 fail

 **Critical failures** (if any):
-- Errors identified
+- F2 - Errors identified - Currently, errors are not always announced.
+This could be fixed by adding the right aria-live value or role to the 'status' div to ensure it always announces errors.
-- Focus management
+- Focus management - Since the focus does not accurately swap focus, I could change the focusing logic or add an anchor to that point of the page.
-- Errors visible (no-JS)
+- Errors visible (no-JS) - As of right now, the noJS version is incapable of displaying errors.
+This could be fixed by adding a special section in the server-side rendering of the template with a status/error message.

 ------------------------------------------------------------------------